luxfeerre/thesis-chatapp/testchat/README.md

 ## **How to use it**

 ## **Environment set up**
-First follow the instructions here:
+First follow the instructions here to set up the environment:

 * https://github.com/luxfeerre/thesis-chatapp/blob/main/chatapp/README.md

-To set up the environment needed and then continue to the subsection Testground next.
+Then continue to the subsection Testground next.

 <details><summary>Testground</summary>
 <p>